These Are the Places With the World's Top Female Murder Rate

 On average, a woman is killed by her intimate partner or ex-partner every three days in Japan.
 The same figure also applies in South Korea.

-According to South Korea’s national survey in 2010, intimate-partner abuse — encompassing emotional, physical and sexual forms— occurred in 53.8% of married couples, and in 81.9% of those cases, it was wives being abused by husbands.
+According to South Korea’s national survey in 2010, intimate-partner abuse — encompassing emotional, physical and sexual forms — occurred in 53.8% of married couples, and in 81.9% of those cases, it was wives being abused by husbands.
 Abuse is also widespread among unmarried couples.
 A 2014 study by Korea Women’s Hotline, a nongovernmental organization that assists female victims of violence, showed 90% of women surveyed had been physically or emotionally abused by their boyfriends.

 Statistics in Hong Kong are grim as well.
 Around 20% of Hong Kong’s households experience intimate-partner violence — and the victims are overwhelmingly female.
 Family violence has contributed to 25% of the city’s homicides — with two-thirds of the victims women and one-third children.
 Yet, only 1 in 5 women who are physically assaulted by their partners report it to the police.